RedPorshe/ChuddoEngine/Plan.md

 ### Phase 2: Integrate GUI Library for Editor UI

-* \[ ] Replace GLFW with SDL2 for better cross-platform support and potential for advanced UI (SDL supports more features than GLFW for editors).
+* \[x] Replace GLFW with SDL3 for better cross-platform support and potential for advanced UI (SDL supports more features than GLFW for editors).
 * \[ ] Create custom Slate-like UI framework for editor UI (docking, windows, property editors).
-* \[ ] Modify CMakeLists.txt to include SDL2
+* \[ ] Modify CMakeLists.txt to include SDL3
 ### Phase 3: Add Editor Mode and UI Framework

 * \[ ] Create EditorApplication class inheriting from Application, with editor-specific logic.